 For example, an eye doctor (optometrist or ophthalmologist) might recommend driving only during daylight hours.

-3. Manage any chronic conditions
+3. Manage medications

 Don't drive if you've taken medication that causes drowsiness or dizziness.
 If you're concerned about side effects or the impact on driver safety, consult your doctor or pharmacist.